ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_api.md

         -   This will let SLAPI know if it's a plugin that it's suppose to start/manage
         -   `true` for letting SLAPI know to manage the plugin or `false` to just let it be aware of it
         -   Default: `false`
+        -   Required: No
         -   Setting:

             ```yaml
             managed: true
             ```
+    -   **Public Setting**
+        -   Sets plugin access to be local only or publically available
+        -   `true` to be publically accessible or `false` to limit to localhost
+        -   Default: `false`
+        -   Required: No
+        -   Setting:

+            ```yaml
+            public: true
+            ```
     -   **Build Setting**
         -   This will have SLAPI build from a Dockefile
         -   `true` to be a from Dockerfile or `false` to pull image
         -   Default: `false`
+        -   Required: No
         -   Setting:

             ```yaml
             build: true
             ```
+    -   **Exposed Port Setting**
+        -   Overwrites server side port that is used to map to container port
+        -   Normally set by code dynamically.
+Dynamic ports start 48130 increase by 1 for each plugin
+        -   Default: `nil`
+        -   Required: No
+        -   Setting:

+            ```yaml
+            exposed_port: 3000
+            ```
+    -   **App Port Setting**
+        -   Overwrites the container side port or app port
+        -   Code pulls from container info and sets this dynamically based on `EXPOSE 1234` in Dockerfile
+        -   Default: `nil`
+        -   Required: No
+        -   Setting:

+            ```yaml
+            exposed_port: 3000
+            ```
     -   **Mount Config Setting**
         -   Allows mounting the same config SLAPI uses to build plugin inside plugin container
         -   Path configured is for container side only, it will mount the current plugin config to the container under that path for the plugin to use
         -   Default: `nil`
+        -   Required: No
         -   Setting:

             ```yaml